talk-flow/public-usecase/eng/stock-price-query.md

 - Enter in chat box: `Use Baidu to query the latest stock price of Alibaba`
 - Wait for system feedback

-## Plan-Act Enhanced Mode
+## Func-Agent Enhanced Mode

 ### Description
-Use enhanced plan-act to implement stock query, with variable parameter support to query different types of stock information, demonstrating the system's variable parameter method (this is also the system's main recommended mode)
+Use enhanced func-agent to implement stock query, with variable parameter support to query different types of stock information, demonstrating the system's variable parameter method (this is also the system's main recommended mode)

 ### Specific Steps

-**Step 1** Enter Plan-Act planning mode
+**Step 1** Enter Func-Agent planning mode
-- Click the plan-act planning mode button in the bottom right corner of the system
+- Click the func-agent planning mode button in the bottom right corner of the system
-- A new box "Plan-act plan template" will appear on the left
+- A new box "Func-agent plan template" will appear on the left

 **Step 2** Create new plan
 - Click the "New Plan" button